Reading Time: 8 minutes

 - How many cars do they transport every month?

-If you call a company and they have a negative reaction to your questions, you know you have found the wrong company.
+If you call a car relocation company and they have a negative reaction to your questions, you know you have found the wrong company.
 Reputable car shipping companies will have no problem answering your questions thoroughly and patiently.
-They will respect your concerns and provide you with the peace of mind you need to do business with them.
+They will respect your concerns about car shipping scams and provide you with the peace of mind you need to do business with them.
 They will not be offended.

-Armed with the knowledge on this page, you can make an informed decision about which auto transportation company you wish to use.
-Use this information to choose a company you can trust, and rest assured that your vehicle (and your money!) is safe.
+Armed with the knowledge on this page, you can make an informed decision about which auto transportation company you wish to use for your next car relocation.
+Use this information to choose a car relocation company you can trust, and rest assured that your vehicle (and your money!) is safe.

 There you have it!
 Five ways to avoid car shipping scam artists!